Person using an iPad.

 How did you find yourself answering these questions?
 If the answers weren’t quick to come to mind, it might be time to reevaluate the effectiveness of your brand’s marketing strategy.

-How to Dip Your Toes Into Media Buying
+How To Dip Your Toes Into Media Buying

 Depending on your brand’s goals and objectives, there are different ways that you could start to dip your toes into the world of digital media buying.
 But what’s the best way to start the digital media buying journey?